What Is Walmart Marketplace? A Complete Guide

 1. Decide Your Fulfillment Approach

-Walmart Fulfillment Services (WFS): You send inventory to Walmart's fulfillment centers, and they handle storage, packing, shipping, and returns.
-This option includes fees based on product size and storage time but can improve delivery speed and customer satisfaction.
+• Walmart Fulfillment Services (WFS): You send inventory to Walmart fulfillment centers, and Walmart handles storage, packing, shipping, and returns.
+It comes with fees, but it can improve delivery speed and customer experience.

 2. Set Up Competitive Pricing

-• Research competitors: Check prices for similar products on Walmart and other major sites
+• Research pricing for similar products on Walmart and other sites

 3. Optimize Your Listings for Search